ricotta cheese recipe

 • Dampen a cheesecloth (about 2 layers of cheesecloth) with water and line the colander.

 • Over medium heat, pour the milk and cream into a heavy-bottomed saucepan and add the salt.
-Stir occasionally and allow contents to just come to a boil.
+Stir occasionally and allow contents to come to a boil.
+Don't allow it to boil long or the texture of the cheese will be rubbery.
 Immediately turn off and remove from the heat.

-• Ladle the hot mixture into the cheesecloth-lined colander and let it stand for 15-20 minutes for the whey (milky water) to drain.*
+• Using a slotted spoon add the hot mixture into the cheesecloth-lined colander and let it stand for 15 minutes for the whey (milky water) to drain.*

 Notes

-*The longer the mixture sits the thicker the ricotta cheese.
+*The longer the mixture sits the thicker the ricotta cheese, so be mindful, too thick can be undesireable.
+15 minutes is a good marker for a light and fluffy ricotta.
+Strain longer for a drier ricotta.
 If it's too thick at the end, just add a little bit of milk and stir.

 Use this for any recipe that calls for ricotta.
 Especially satisfying in homemade ravioli!